-In this ExpressVPN vs TorGuard comparison analysis, we will identify the best out of these two great providers and explore their best features to compare.
+In this ExpressVPN vs TorGuard comparison analysis for New Zealand Users, we will identify the best out of these two great providers and explore their best features to compare.

-This comparison guide will cover all the primary factors such as features, pricing, speed, servers, security, privacy, and more which will help you in the “decision stage” of your buying journey.
+This comparison guide will cover all the primary factors such as features, pricing, speed, servers, security, privacy, and more which will help you in the “decision stage” of your buying journey in New Zealand.

-ExpressVPN and TorGuard are both famous VPN services that delve into creating new technologies and advanced features for maximizing online privacy/security.
+ExpressVPN and TorGuard are both famous VPN services that delve into creating new technologies and advanced features for maximizing online privacy/security in New Zealand.

-But which one comes out on top when we compare each of them head-to-head against each other, let’s find out.
+But which one comes out on top when we compare each of them head-to-head against each other, let’s find out in New Zealand.